 Wi-Fi 7: The Ultimate Guide to the Latest Wi-Fi Standard

 Wi-Fi networks have become the backbone of connectivity in modern medical, industrial, commercial, and automation systems.
+Right now, the majority of Wi-Fi devices coming to market are based on the Wi-Fi 6 and Wi-Fi 6E specification.
 The latest generation – Wi-Fi 7, officially known as IEEE 802.11be Extremely High Throughput (EHT) features Multi-Link Operation (MLO), 320 MHz channels, 4096-QAM modulation, and puncturing.
 We’ll contrast Wi-Fi 7 vs Wi-Fi 6E and explore how Wi-Fi 7’s speed and determinism can empower next-gen IoT devices, industrial automation, healthcare systems, and smart environments.
 Finally, we’ll look ahead at what Wi-Fi 7 sets in motion for Wi-Fi 8 and future wireless innovations.

 Key Takeaways on Wi-Fi 7